Reaction to death of U.S. Justice Scalia

 SENATOR BERNIE SANDERS, DEMOCRATIC PRESIDENTIAL CANDIDATE

-"While I differed with Justice Scalia’s views and jurisprudence, he was a brilliant, colorful and outspoken member of the Supreme Court."
+"While I differed with Justice Scalia’s views and jurisprudence, he was a brilliant, colourful and outspoken member of the Supreme Court."

 DONALD TRUMP, REPUBLICAN PRESIDENTIAL CANDIDATE